axibase/atsd-use-cases/research/nuclear-proliferation/README.md

 [![View in ChartLab](./images/button.png)](https://apps.axibase.com/chartlab/62a380f8/3/#fullscreen)

-> Open the ChartLab visualization above and navigate through time using the drop-down menu to change to change the observation period.
+> Open the ChartLab visualization above and navigate through time using the drop-down list to change to change the observation period.

 ## New Players